St. George's College, Harare: History

 St. George's College was founded in 1896 by a French Jesuit, Fr.
 Marc Barthélemy, SJ, who opened the doors of a small corrugated-iron, two-windowed hut to admit the first six pupils to Bulawayo Boys' School in Bulawayo, the second largest city in Zimbabwe (formerly Southern Rhodesia).
 In 1898, a permanent building was erected, and in December of that year, at the first prize-giving ceremony, the school assumed the title St. George's Boys' Public School.

 In 1899, Fr.
-Francis Johanny, SJ joined the staff and set up the Cadet Corps.
+Francis Johanny [born François Régis Johanny april the 8th 1865 at Le Puy-en-Velay (Haute-Loire, France) died 25 June 1958 Salisbury (Zimbabwe), son of François Johanny and Rose Parier], SJ joined the staff and set up the Cadet Corps.

+Entered the English Province of the Society of Jesus 7 September 1882.

+He had lived since May 14, 1885 in Port Elizabeth, Cape Town.
+Ordained as Roman Catholic priest 19 September 1897.

+Then in 1899 he joined St George's College in Southern Rhodesia.

+Her mother Rosalie (known as Rose) Parier born April 5, 1829 in Jabier (Saint-Christophe-sur-Dolaizon, Haute-Loire), lacemaker, lived in Mercoeur (Saint-Privat-d'Allier, Haute-Loire) where she married September 16, 1857 to François Johanny.
+Then she settled in Puy-en-Velay with her husband.
+She died there on July 22, 1884.

+She herself was the daughter of Jean, François Parier [born April 12, 1796 in Séneujols (Haute-Loire) died March 27, 1872 in Dolaizon (Saint-Christophe-sur-Dolaizon, Haute-Loire), rector then teacher] and of Ursule Bonnet.

 Three years later, Fr.
 Thomas Gardner, SJ, the first English Jesuit arrived.
 In the same year, in 1902, the first Rhodes' Scholarships were awarded in Southern Rhodesia, and they went to the St. George's scholars: Albert Bisset and Woodford Gilbert.
 In 1912, the first permanent buildings were completed and opened by Earl Grey.

 St. George's College moved to Salisbury (now Harare) in 1926.
 The architect of the buildings was Fr.
 Louis Lebœuf, SJ; the main builder was Br.
 John Conway, SJ.
 The Beit Hall was established in 1935 by Sir Robert Stanley.
 In 1940, the Fr.
 Crehan Library was built, then the Monastery, and later, the Priory.
 In 1955, the new Dormitory Wing and Laboratories were built, and in 1973 the permanent Chapel was erected.

 In the years before Zimbabwe's independence in 1980, the then Southern Rhodesia's government schools were segregated; St. George's College, being a private school, was allowed a limited black intake and was multiracial.
 It had admitted its first black pupil in 1963.